-&lt;sup>82 Id. at 1222 ("The number and variety of considerations which have been deemed relevant in the formulation of fair share plans is such as to underscore our earlier observation that the entire problem involved is essentially and functionally a legislative and administrative, not a judicial one.").

-We are convinced from the record and data before us that attention by those concerned, whether courts or local governing bodies, to the substance of a zoning ordinance under challenge and to bona fide efforts toward the elimination or minimization of undue cost-generating requirements in respect of reasonable areas of a developing municipality represents the best promise for adequate productiveness without resort to formulaic estimates of specific unit "fair shares" of lower cost housing by any of the complex and controversial allocation "models" now coming into vogue.83

-This was a major retreat.
+82 Id. at 1222 ("The number and variety of considerations which have been deemed relevant in the formulation of fair share plans is such as to underscore our earlier observation that the entire problem involved is essentially and functionally a legislative and administrative, not a judicial one."). data before us.
+There are too many imponderables between a zone change and the actual production of housing on sites as zoned, not to mention the production of a specific number of lower cost units in a given period of time.
+Municipalities do not themselves have the duty to build or subsidize housing.
+Secondly, the breadth of approach by the experts to the factor of the appropriate region and to the criteria for allocation of regional housing goals to municipal "subregions" is so great and the pertinent economic sociological considerations SO diverse as to preclude judicial dictation or acceptance of any one solution as authoritative.
+For the same reasons, we would not mandate the formula approach as obligatory on any municipality seeking to correct a fair share deficiency.
+We are convinced from the record and data before us that attention by those concerned, whether courts or local governing bodies, to the substance of a zoning ordinance under challenge and to bona fide efforts toward the elimination or minimization of undue cost-generating requirements in respect of reasonable areas of a developing municipality represents the best promise for adequate productiveness without resort to formulaic estimates of specific unit "fair shares" of lower cost housing by any of the complex and controversial allocation "models" now coming into vogue.83 This was a major retreat.
 Further, the Justices were all over the map, with several concurring and dissenting opinions.
 Hardly the unanimous majority that supported the Mount Laurel decision just two years earlier.

-One Justice, Moris Pashman, issued a blistering dissent.
-Justice Pashman was the most reliable advocate for the poor and African-American and Hispanic households on the Court.
+One Justice, Moris Pashman, issued a blistering dissent.84 Justice Pashman was the most reliable advocate for the poor and African-American and Hispanic households on the Court.
 His dissent proved to be a worthwhile exercise.
 It reminded me of the role that U.S. Supreme Court Justice Harlan played in his dissenting opinion in Plessy v.
-Ferguson.
-He provided the framework for the Court's later reversal in Brown v.
-Board of Ed.
-Justice Pashman provided the vision of what the Court could and should be doing.
+Ferguson.85 He provided the framework for the Court's later reversal in Brown v.
+Board of Ed.86 Justice Pashman provided the vision of what the Court could and should be doing.
 It would just take another six long years of failure before we got there.
 XIV.
-CHAPTER 14: THE PUBLIC ADVOCATE WEIGHS IN

-In 1974, New Jersey Governor Brendan Byrne, riding on a platform of "Government Under Glass" in the wake of the
+CHAPTER 14: THE PUBLIC ADVOCATE WEIGHS IN In 1974, New Jersey Governor Brendan Byrne, riding on a platform of "Government Under Glass" in the wake of the - 83 Id. at 1200.

-&lt;sup>84 Id. at 1229 ("I differ with the majority, however, as to the nature and scope of judicial remedies made available for the trial court during the remedial stages of the litigation.
+84 Id. at 1229 ("I differ with the majority, however, as to the nature and scope of judicial remedies made available for the trial court during the remedial stages of the litigation.
 In cases of this nature, I conceive that powerful judicial antidotes may become necessary to eradicate the evils of exclusionary zoning.
 For this reason, I would proceed less gingerly than the majority; I would go farther and faster in outlining for the trial judge the full arsenal of judicial weaponry available for this purpose.
 I will first analyze the need for stronger, more effective judicial relief in exclusionary zoning cases and then enumerate the various remedial weapons which are or should be available to the trial judge upon remand.")
-(Pashman, J., dissenting in part).

-U.S. 537, 552 (Harlan, J., dissenting).
+(Pashman, J., dissenting in part). ^{85 163} U.S. 537, 552 (Harlan, J., dissenting).

-Brown v.
+86 Brown v.
 Bd. of Educ., 347 U.S. 483 (1954).